 The criteria will be stated in the solicitation documents.

-Yes - You will be informed of the name of the successful bidder and feedback on your bid.
+Yes - You will be informed of the name of the successful bidder and, if requested, you'll receive feedback on your bid.

 The CIG feedback process will: